 The Directors of individual departments are responsible for the management and maintenance of records of the data they hold.
-They will manage their staff to update the central point of contact as to any changes to their processes.
-They will also manage their staff to review their personal data management on at least an annual basis to ensure compliance with the General Data Protection Regulations.
+They will manage their employees to update the central point of contact as to any changes to their processes.
+They will also ensure their employees review their personal data management on at least an annual basis to ensure compliance with the UK General Data Protection Regulations.
 Data will be retained or destroyed in line with Langstane's Data Retention Schedule.

-The Data Controller will produce and submit an annual report to the Audit Committee that includes assurance on data protection compliance.
+The Data Controller will produce and submit an annual report to the Audit and Governance Committee that includes assurance on data protection compliance.
 This will provide:

-- The number of subject access requests - Details of any breaches, and the subsequent action taken, - The number of requests for deletion, and the subsequent action taken - Details of any training provided throughout the relevant period.
+- The number of subject access requests; - Details of any breaches, and the subsequent action taken; - The number of requests for deletion, and the subsequent action taken; and - Details of any training provided throughout the relevant period.